-Table HD3 Main suburban routes to the historic core of Alnwick Route to the historic core Approach through suburbs B6341 (West) approach from Rothbury and Edlingham to Clayport Bank Varied residential buildings on Clayport, wide treed borders along road.
+Route to the historic core Approach through suburbs B6341 (West) approach from Rothbury and Edlingham to Clayport Bank Varied residential buildings on Clayport, wide treed borders along road.
 B6346 approach from Wooler and Eglingham to Bailiffgate Historic views of 19th century Estate Village of Canongate, with 15th C. St Michael's Church.
-B6341 (old Great North Road) approach from the north to Bailiffgate Lion Bridge, and medieval castle B1340 approaching Denwick from the north and coast, entering Alnwick along Denwick Lane to Bondgate Historic village of Denwick, followed by open agricultural land, and Alnwick Garden walls A1068 approaching Alnwick from Alnmouth to Bondgate Varied residential development along treed Alnmouth Road and running into South Road A1068 approach north from the A1/ Alnwick by-pass Varied commercial light industrial development along South Road suburban townscape outside the Alnwick Conservation Area where a less demanding regime for new build quality prevails, is in many ways more vulnerable.
+B6341 (old Great North Road) approach from the north to Bailiffgate Lion Bridge, and medieval castle B1340 approaching Denwick from the north and coast, entering Alnwick along Denwick Lane to Bondgate Historic village of Denwick, followed by open agricultural land, and Alnwick Garden walls A1068 approaching Alnwick from Alnmouth to Bondgate Varied residential development along treed Alnmouth Road and running into South Road suburban townscape outside the Alnwick Conservation Area where a less demanding regime for new build quality prevails, is in many ways more vulnerable.